List of L Idioms:

-- If you don't like dinner your mother cooks, the least you can do is recognize the effort she made to prepare the food and thank her for that.
+- Even if you don't like the dinner your mother cooks, the least you can do is recognize the effort she made to prepare the food and thank her for that.

-- When someone gives you a compliment the least you can do is smile and say thank you..
+- When someone gives you a compliment the least you could do is smile and say thank you.

 leave someone alone: to not bother or annoy someone.